 Call us hopeless romantics, but we believe The Bachelor and its related spin-offs can result in true and lasting love.
 (Well, sometimes.)
 The 18-year, 47-season franchise is built around a simple promise: One Bachelor or Bachelorette is given 25 to 30 suitors to choose from, with the season ideally ending with love and a marriage proposal.
 While drama often steals the spotlight, the franchise has led to many over-the-top television engagements and weddings, and many more happy couples.

-Even if you're a devoted member of Bachelor Nation, it can be hard to keep track of whether these couples are on or off.
-So we rounded up all of the still-standing duos from the franchise right here so you can dive into their love stories and read about the latest in their lives.
+Yet, to prove that true love does exist in the Bachelor world (hello, Trista and Ryan Sutter and Sean and Catherine Lowe!) we rounded up all of the still-standing duos from the franchise right here so you can dive into their love stories and read about the latest in their lives.

 Trista Rehn and Ryan Sutter